Edward Augustus Bowles: Publications

 Bowles wrote a number of books about horticulture, notably My Garden in Spring, My Garden in Summer and My Garden in Autumn and Winter, all of which were published (1914–15) around the beginning of the First World War.
-The preface to the first of these by Bowles' friend Reginald Farrer, with whom he often travelled abroad, contained some comments about showy rock gardens which were taken as personal criticism by Sir Frank Crisp, the eccentric millionaire owner of Friar Park, Henley-on-Thames, and Ellen Willmott, creator of a steep, rocky garden at Ventimiglia on the Italian Riviera, who had known Gertrude Jekyll since 1873 and, like Bowles, was a leading figure in the RHS.
+The preface to the first of these by Bowles's friend Reginald Farrer, with whom he often travelled abroad, contained some comments about showy rock gardens which were taken as personal criticism by Sir Frank Crisp, the eccentric millionaire owner of Friar Park, Henley-on-Thames, and Ellen Willmott, creator of a steep, rocky garden at Ventimiglia on the Italian Riviera, who had known Gertrude Jekyll since 1873 and, like Bowles, was a leading figure in the RHS.
 Farrer, who was widely published and candid about his likes and dislikes, was thought to have had in mind in particular Crisp's Alpine garden which contained a miniature version of the Matterhorn created from 20,000 tons of granite brought from Yorkshire.
 This led Willmott to circulate a uncomplimentary pamphlet about Bowles and his garden at the second Chelsea Flower Show in 1914, thereby escalating a row which, however, was patched up the following year, when Bowles invited Willmot to Myddelton House.
 Ellen Willmott and Gertrude Jekyll were the first female recipients of the RHS's Victoria Medal of Honour, instituted in 1897 and, as noted, bestowed on Bowles in 1916.
 One of Jekyll's biographers wrote that Willmott "was in many ways as unusual as Gertrude".

-Bowles' more specialised works included his handbooks on crocuses (1924) and narcissi (1934), which contained his own illustrations.
+Bowles's more specialised works included his handbooks on crocuses (1924) and narcissi (1934), which contained his own illustrations.
 Material that he had collected for a monograph on snowdrops and snowflakes was incorporated after his death in a book for the RHS by Sir Frederick Stern (1884–1967), creator of Highdown Gardens in Worthing, West Sussex.

 Death and legacy

 Bowles continued to chair committees of the RHS until a few weeks before his death in 1954.
 His ashes were scattered on the rock garden at Myddelton House.
 Bowles had no family of his own and the house and gardens passed to the University of London.
 They are now owned and managed by the Lee Valley Regional Park Authority.
-The bulk of Bowles' correspondence is held by the RHS's Lindley Library.
+The bulk of Bowles's correspondence is held by the RHS's Lindley Library.
 A charity, known as the E.A.
 Bowles of Myddelton House Society, seeks to maintain interest in both the man and his work and, since the fiftieth anniversary of his death in 2004, has sponsored a biennial studentship in his name in conjunction with the RHS.
 At its first annual general meeting in 1993, Andrew Parker-Bowles was elected president of the society, with Frances Perry (who died in October 1993) and Elizabeth Parker-Jervis as vice-presidents.